Regularization versus renormalization: Why are Casimir energy differences so often finite?: Conclusions

 \section{Conclusions}

 In $(d+1)$ dimensions, iff the first $d+2$ Seeley--DeWitt coefficients agree,

-then the difference in Casimir energies is guaranteed finite.
+then the difference in Casimir energies is guaranteed finite without any need for renormalization.
 This is an extremely useful thing to check before you start explicitly calculating.
-The $\erfc$ function, in the form $\erfc(\omega/\Omega)$, is a perhaps unexpectedly useful regulator
+Furthermore we have seen that the $\erfc$ function, in the form $\erfc(\omega/\Omega)$, is a perhaps unexpectedly useful regulator